zangshayang1/zangshayang1.github.io/_posts/2017-04-21-distributed-database-mgmt.md

 In PrA, after coordinator sends out __abort__ message to participants, no more messages or logs required, the transaction entry will be removed immediately from Protocol Database.
 In case some participant failed during this process, when it asked the coordinator for transaction status, the coordinator will not find it in Protocol Database and thus return __abort__ to the participant.

 __Presumed Commit__
 In PrC, when a participant asked the coordinator for transaction status and there's no entry of this transaction in Protocol Database, it presumes the transaction has committed.
 It'd be wrong if the transaction was actually aborted.
 How to make them distinguishable to the participant?
 The coordinator will force a __prepare log record__ before it even sends __prepare request__ to participants.
+In this case, if a participant recovers from a failure and sees the prepared log in coordinator, it will further check Protocol Database for the corresponding transaction, if there's an entry, resume from there, otherwise, commit.

 * __Note:__ read only transaction will respond "prepared-read-only" to "prepare request" from coordinator.
 Upon receiving this message, coordinator will not send further decision message to this participant.
 In this case, PrA will produce 1 forced prepare log on participant's side, but PrC will produce 1 forced prepare log on each side, thus not efficient.